2021 Touques Airbus AS350B helicopter crash: Accident

+Causes

 The BEA concluded that the landing site chosen had restricted the possibility of a safe manoeuvre for take off, and the pilot had a small safety margin with tree branches that were in shade.
 They believed that the pilot may have had difficulty assessing the distance to the branches due to the shade and low light contrast.
 The BEA issued two safety recommendations in their report.
 These were in respect to training for the use of this type of aircraft in confined areas, and furthermore awareness of ageing performance of the visual system.